unc-ocean-dynamics/unc-ocean-dynamics.github.io/_pages/research.md

 permalink: /research/
 ---

-My research is centered on polar and coastal ocean dynamics, with a recent focus on ice-ocean interactions from the mesoscale to microscale near and around ice shelf cavities and fjords in Greenland and Antarctica as well as coastal dynamics along the Carolina shelf.
-Please also see the Movies page for some visualizations of recent work.
+Our research focuses on polar and coastal ocean dynamics, emphasizing ice-ocean interactions across scales—from mesoscale to microscale—near ice shelf cavities and fjords in Greenland and Antarctica, as well as coastal processes along the Carolina shelf.
+For visual insights, please visit the Movies page to see recent work in action.

-## Completed Work
+## Recent Work

 ### (6) Roles of Geometry and Standing Eddies in Mediating Fjord-Shelf Exchange